wuxc/pywin32doc/md/PyIDirectoryObject.md

 ## PyIDirectoryObject Object

-A COM interface to ADSI's IDirectoryObject interface.
+A COM interface to ADSI's IDirectoryObject interface\.
 Derived from[PyIUnknown](#pyiunknown)

 #### Methods